Emmotes/ic_spoilers/docs/ezmerelda.md

 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">
 **Enemies in the Mist** (Guess)
 > While Ezmerelda is in the formation, 0-2 "Mist" enemies can spawn with each wave.
-When a "Mist" enemy is defeated, an enemy whose type matches one of Ezmerelda's favored foe appears from the mist, and all nearby enemies gain the Training Montage debuff.
+When a "Mist" enemy is defeated, an enemy whose type matches one of Ezmerelda's favored foes appears from the mist, and all nearby enemies gain the Training Montage debuff.
 <details><summary><em>Raw Data</em></summary>
 <p>
 <pre>